 Instant coffee is also a handy ingredient in baking.
 Adding a touch of coffee to a chocolate dessert is known to bring out the flavors of the chocolate, so it’s richer and more luxurious.
 You don’t taste the coffee unless you add way too much.
 Rather than brewing a pot of coffee and then panicking about the liquid content of your cake, you can just sprinkle some instant granules in and call it a day.

-So, if you have the time and equipment and you want a good cup of coffee, go for ground.
-You can grind it yourself for the best flavor.
+So, if you have the time and equipment and you want a good cup of coffee, go for ground since you can grind it when you want in order to get the best flavor.
 If you need something quick and easy, go for instant.
-Also, if you don’t care about the taste of your coffee or you can’t tell the difference, just pick instant for the easier, cheaper option.
+Also, if you are indifferent about the taste of your coffee or you can’t tell the difference, pick instant coffee as its the the easier, cheaper option.